The question I get asked most about lawn care,

 What are the ideal conditions for an infestation of Leather jacket?

-More about using biological controls: Nematodes
+More information about using biological controls: Nematodes

 The Nematoda, known as nematodes, roundworms or eelworms are a very diverse phylum of animal.
 There are more than 25,000 described species, and they are found in almost every habitat.
 Most are microscopic and many are important components of soil and marine ecosystems.
 More than half of the described species are parasitic on plants or animals and some species such as the potato cyst nematodes (Globodera species) and leaf and bud eelworms (Aphelenchoides species) are plant pests.